 The PLUG CAP (P/N 100041568 or latest part reference) must be back in place to release the motorcycle in the pitlane.
-In case this part is lost during a session or stint, the team will have to reput a new one at the next pitstop.
+In case this part is lost during a session or stint, the team will have to fit a new one at the next pitstop.

-2.6.6.11 Fairing / body work
+2.6.6.11 Fairing/body work

-- a) Fairing and body work must conform in principle to the homologated shape as originally produced by the manufacturer. - b) Wind screen may be replaced. - c) Original air ducts running between the fairing to the airbox may be altered or replaced from those fitted to the homologated motorcycle. - d) The lower fairing has to be constructed to hold, in case of an engine breakdown, at least half of the total oil and engine coolant capacity used in the engine (min.
+- a) Fairing and body work must conform in principle to the homologated shape as originally produced by the manufacturer. - b) Wind screen may be replaced. - c) Original air ducts running between the fairing to the airbox may be altered or replaced from those fitted to the homologated motorcycle. - d) The lower fairing must be constructed to hold, in case of an engine breakdown, at least half of the total oil and engine coolant capacity used in the engine (min.
 5 litres).
 The lower edge of openings in the fairing must be positioned at least 50 mm above the bottom of the fairing.

 The lower fairing section must remain leak proof at all times.
-(A hole of 25 mm is no longer required).
 The rear of the lower fairing must be fixed by a minimum of two brackets (or two fixing points) to the engine or to the frame to carry the lower fairing when filled with liquid.

 - e) Minimal changes are allowed in the fairing to permit the use of an elevator (stand) for wheel changes and to add plastic protective cones to the frame or the engine. - f) Holes may be drilled or cut in the fairing or bodywork to allow additional increased intake air to the oil cooler.
-Holes bigger than 10mm must be covered with metal gauze or fine mesh.
+Holes bigger than 10 mm must be covered with metal gauze or fine mesh.
 Mesh must be painted to match the surrounding material.

 Original openings for cooling in the lateral fairing/bodywork sections may be partially closed only to accommodate sponsors' logos/lettering.
-Such modification shall be made using wire mesh or perforated plate ('the material is free but the distance between all opening centres, circle centres and their diameters must be constant'.).
-Holes or perforations must have an open area ratio > 60%.
+Such modification shall be made using wire mesh or perforated plate (the material is free but the distance between all opening centres, circle centres and their diameters must be constant).
+Holes or perforations must have an open area ratio > 60 %.

-- g) A front fender must be fitted.
-Material, shape, fixing method and position may be be altered or replaced from those fitted to the homologated motorcycle. - h) Holes may be drilled in the front fender to allow additional cooling.
+g) A front fender must be fitted.
+Material, shape, fixing method and position may be altered or replaced from those fitted to the homologated motorcycle.

+- h) Holes may be drilled in the front fender to allow additional cooling.
 Holes bigger than 10 mm must be covered with metal gauze or fine mesh.
-Mesh must be painted to match the surrounding material. - i) Rear fender may be altered, added or removed. - j) Material of construction for the fairing and the front + rear fenders may be changed. - k) Additional heatshield may be installed on the rear exhaust pipe section and running up and inside the rider's footrest.
+Mesh must be painted to match the surrounding material. - i) Rear fender may be altered, added, or removed. - j) Material of construction for the fairing and the front + rear fenders may be changed. - k) Additional heatshield may be installed on the rear exhaust pipe section and running up and inside the rider's footrest.
 This heatshield cannot have any aerodynamic purpose and be used as such.
-The appreciation of this piece remains a decision of the FIM EWC Technical Director.
+The appreciation of this piece remains a decision of the FIM EWC Technical Director. - The onboard TV module (cameras, antennas and equipment) are not subject to the fairing / body work regulations, prescriptions and limit dimensions, unless otherwise specified.